 |Error in the implementation of a data format||Incorrect data type for a value of a property, invalid encoding of dates, etc.|

 When an incompatible change needs to be introduced, the change will be applied as an Pending Modification (see below).

-The FamilySearch API Pending Modifications are provided as a mechanism to minimize to consumers the potential for disruption caused by changes to the API.
+The FamilySearch API Pending Modifications are provided as a mechanism to minimize the potential for disruption to consumers caused by changes to the API.
 Pending Modifications are intended to allow software developers a vehicle for trying out changes to the API and for making any adjustments needed to the software before the change becomes permanently active.
 Pending Modifications are designed to be available in all reference environments.

 When a potentially disruptive change is identified, it is assigned a name and a date when the change will be permanently activated.
 As the change

 is being applied, FamilySearch engineers will implement the change with activation conditional on the presence of the name of the change in an

 X-FS-Feature-Tag.
 If the name of the change is present in a comma-separated list, the change will be

 Developers writing software that consumes the API can add the appropriate request header, ensure that the software correctly adapts to the change,